 If you’re lucky enough to be offered sponsorship, not only does it mean valuable paid work experience, it also means a bursary per subsequent year of study (the bursary is up to the company but if it is offered, it is usually in the region of £1,000-£1,500 pa).
 All companies taking part in RESPECT hope to offer a possible job upon graduation

 How can I get involved?

 The RESPECT programme is open to any civil engineering and related company.
 All continuing undergraduate students (Home/EU and International students) are eligible to apply.
 That means 1st, 2nd and (for MEng) 3rd year students can apply.

 RESPECT starts in the autumn term where you get to meet the companies taking part and send in your application.
-Interviews are arranged for early in the spring term, after which we aim to match company-student preferences as soon as possible, usually with 2-3 weeks.
-You’ll then sign the acceptance form and you and your company will arrange all the details of your placement: location, dates, salary, etc.
+Interviews are arranged for early in the spring term, after which we hope as many students are offered placements as possible, usually with 2-3 weeks of the interview day.
+You’ll then sign up with your company and arrange all the details of your placement: location, dates, salary, etc.

 We’re privileged to work with some of the best names across civil engineering and regularly enjoy new companies coming to take part.
-The exact list changes each year as companies come and go, and in 2014, Balfour Beatty, Arup, Parsons Brinkerhoff, Interserve Construction, Mouchel, Carillion Civil Engineering, Atkins, Amey, Hyder Consulting, North Midland Construction, Laing O'Rourke, Grontmij and Geoffrey Osborne Ltd all took part.
+The exact list changes each year as companies come and go.
+In 2017 AECOM, Amey, WSP, Interserve Construction, Mouchel, Carillion, Atkins, Arcadis, Laing O'Rourke, Sweco, Geoffrey Osborne, Waterman Aspen, Kier Strategic Highways, Siemens Rail, CH2M and Dawnus took part.
+Most years Arup, North Midland Construction, Morgan Sindall and other companies join too.
 Students will work on projects ranging from our very own developments on campus, to all sorts of design and construction schemes.

 Any other questions?